mooretrev/Ketabcheh-Deployment/README.md

 Sprint 2 Scrum Meeting time: 3
 We discussed how we are going to end our sprint.

-Sprint 2 Retrospective Meeting time:
+Sprint 2 Retrospective Meeting time: 5
+We gave an introduction to our project, then we discussed what went well in our sprint and did not go well during our sprint.

 https://github.com/dance2die/google-book-shell
 https://github.com/chaitanyanettem/justcompare